 Web project details:

 Happily, I won the contract and after we agreed on the technical elements of the new website, we proceeded with design.
-There were some visual challenges – for example, how to manage the navigation menu – which was too large, I felt, to keep in a single menu.
-Trelowarren loved the idea of splitting the menu and the design I proposed – there were minimal changes and then the real fun began!
+There were some visual challenges – for example, how to manage the navigation menu – which was too large, I felt, to keep in a single row.
+Trelowarren loved the idea of splitting the menu in the design I proposed.
+There were minimal changes and then the real fun began!

 Development of the Trelowarren site has possibly been the most challenging but genuinely enjoyable coding jobs I’ve taken on; working out how to both make the content client-friendly and editable, and user-friendly on the front end.

-I love this site, and Trelowarren love it as well – a complete success and I can’t wait to continue working with the people at Trelowarren in the future as their website continues to evolve.
+I love this site, and happily, Trelowarren love it as well.
+It has been a complete success and I can’t wait to continue working with the people at Trelowarren in the future as their website continues to evolve.